laur89/docker-borg-mysql-backup/README.md

       -d MYSQL_DBS            space separated database names to back up; use __all__ to back up all dbs on the server
       -n NODES_TO_BACKUP      space separated files/directories to back up (in addition to db dumps);
-                              filenames may not contain spaces, as space is the separator -c CONTAINERS           space separated container names to stop for the backup process;
+                              path may not contain spaces, as space is the separator -c CONTAINERS           space separated container names to stop for the backup process;
                               requires mounting the docker socket (-v /var/run/docker.sock:/var/run/docker.sock) -r                      only back to remote borg repo (remote-only)